Oliver Queen (Arrowverse): Relationships

 Originally framed as a 'billionaire playboy', the character was involved in multiple romantic pairings over the course of the series first two seasons.
 However, from season three onwards his principal romantic relationship is with the character Felicity Smoak, who was originally slated to appear in one episode of season one, but went on to become a main character.
-The dynamic was developed between the pair in season two, with Stephen Amell stating "she’s the woman at the moment who knows me better than anybody".
-Speaking to TV Line before the season three premiere, when asked whether or not "there is a place on Arrow for a great love", Amell stated "I think that both Laurel and Sara, for Oliver, were loves that were principally from the past, from before the boat.
-And any other sort of brief relationship that he’s had has been flawed.
+The dynamic was developed between the pair in season two, with Stephen Amell stating "she's the woman at the moment who knows me better than anybody".
+Speaking to TVLine before the season three premiere, when asked whether or not "there is a place on Arrow for a great love", Amell stated "I think that both Laurel and Sara, for Oliver, were loves that were principally from the past, from before the boat.
+And any other sort of brief relationship that he's had has been flawed.
 Felicity has clearly, over the course of two-plus seasons, grown into that love for him."
 Talking about the development of the relationship in 2018, he stated that "in our show, it was Oliver and Felicity, and it was going to be them no matter what".
 Actress Emily Bett Rickards, who portrays Felicity, believes she and Oliver and are soul mates, a sentiment echoed by Amell.
 Showrunner and executive producer Wendy Mericle described the emotional journey Oliver goes through during the 2017 Arrowverse crossover, in which he and Felicity marry, as one where he "explores the question of true love".
 Talking about the relationship in the latter half of season seven, showrunner Beth Schwartz commented "They're definitely on track.
 They're back to, in a sense, being normal between each other.
 There's no friction between the relationship.
 They have a lot of obstacles in their way, but they'll be a team.
 It won't separate them. ...
 They'll be a force to reckon with."

 Oliver also has connections with the other characters on the show.
 Amell sees the relationship between Oliver and his mother, upon his return from the island, as almost adversarial.
 To him, the Queen family has many skeletons in their closets, which helped them to amass their wealth, and his return is a threat to that way of life.
 Oliver's relationship with his younger sister Thea changes once he returns from the island as well.
 Amell notes that Thea looks up to Oliver before he went missing, but it was an Oliver that was immature and a jerk.
 When he returns, Thea has taken over that role and Oliver has to recognize that his behaviors before impeded his ability to get through to Thea in season one.